Darckfast/7tv-extract/README.md

 # 7tv Extract

-Given a user id, downloads all emotes locally
+Given a user id, downloads all emotes locally, converting them to GIFs and PNGs

 ```